John Murphy (soccer, born 2000)

-John Murphy (born April 19, 2000) is an American soccer player who currently plays as a midfielder for South Georgia Tormenta.
+John Murphy (born April 19, 2000) is an American soccer player who currently plays as a midfielder for Forward Madison.

 Early life

 Born in Scotch Plains, New Jersey, Murphy came up through the academy system of the Players Development Academy in New Jersey before joining the New York Red Bulls Academy.
 He also played for the New York Red Bulls PDL and USL teams.

 Club career

 New York Red Bulls II

 Prior to the 2018 season, it was announced that Murphy would be part of New York Red Bulls II of the United Soccer League as a registered academy player.
 Murphy then made his debut for Red Bulls II on March 27, 2018, against Atlanta United 2.
 He came on as an 84th-minute substitute for Steven Echevarria as Red Bulls II lost 3–1.

 Loudoun United

 On June 27, 2019, Murphy signed with USL Championship club Loudoun United FC for the remainder of their inaugural season.
 Murphy made his debut for Loudoun United on July 20, 2019, in a 2–0 loss against Indy Eleven.